jbeeko/TypeUp/README.md

 Collections are not working.
 There seem to be two issues:

 1) knowing when to stop applying the parser parsing list elements `many` from `FParsec`.
-2) like in the case of options knowing how to return a correclty typed list to `FSharpValue.MakeRecord`.

 ### Tooling Support